Open Records Request

 The Texas Public Information Act allows the public the right of access to government information.
 All persons who request information must do so in writing, submitting a written request that includes enough description and details of the information you are requesting, allowing the governmental body to accurately identify and locate the items which you are requesting.
 The request must be for records or information that already exist.
 The Public Information Act does not require a governmental body to create new records, perform legal research, or to answer questions.
 The requestor may ask to inspect records, obtain copies of records, or both.
 Although most government information is available under the Act, some exceptions exist.

-Written requests submitted under the Texas Public Information Act may be submitted by this form, mail, fax, or in person to the following:
+Written requests submitted under the Texas Public Information Act may be completed through the electronic form below, by mail, or in person to the following:

 Public Information Officer